centreon/centreon-documentation/en/integrations/plugin-packs/procedures/operatingsystems-windows-nsclient-05-restapi.md

 ### Centreon NSClient++

-To monitor an *Windows Servers* domain controller through NSClient++ API, install the Centreon packaged version of the NSClient++ agent.
+To monitor an *Windows Servers* through NSClient++ API, install the Centreon packaged version of the NSClient++ agent.
 Please follow our [official documentation](../plugin-packs/tutorials/centreon-nsclient-tutorial.html) and make sure that the **Webserver / RESTApi** configuration is correct.